Google ad surge drives up profits for parent firm Alphabet - RFI

 Profit in the first quarter leapt to $17.9 billion from $6.8 billion in the same period a year ago while revenues jumped 34 percent to $55.3 billion, led by gains in advertising and cloud computing services.

-The surge in Alphabet's earnings comes as the tech giant faces increased scrutiny from regulators regarding its power and the pandemic has people turning to the internet more than ever.
+The surge in Alphabet's earnings comes as the tech giant faces increased scrutiny from regulators regarding its power.

+"Google essentially manufactures money; they are almost entirely ads," said analyst Rob Enderle of Enderle Group.

+"There is not a risk of downturn in revenue, it is that regulatory action strips the revenue from them."

 Money taken in by Google's cloud computing division, which competes with services offered by Amazon and Microsoft, topped $4 billion, up from $2.7 billion in the same period a year earlier.

+Microsoft on Tuesday reported that profits rose sharply in the past quarter amid strong momentum in cloud services for businesses.

+The results showed ongoing momentum for Microsoft as it focuses on services for enterprises in the internet cloud, which has become more critical during the global health crisis of the past year.

-Alphabet continues to invest heavily in data centers and other infrastructure to keep its money-making operations humming.
+Meanwhile, Alphabet continues to invest heavily in data centers and other infrastructure.

-Google Cloud revenue reflected the opportunity the Silicon Valley company has in that market, according to chief financial officer Ruth Porat.

 "Our cloud services are helping businesses, big and small, accelerate their digital transformations," Pichai said.

-Porat credited "elevated consumer activity online and broad based growth in advertising revenue" with the overall revenue showing.
+"We do value bringing people together in the office," chief financial officer Ruth Porat said on the call.

+"We are looking at less density per employee, so even with a hybrid work environment we will continue to need space."

-Alphabet shares were up four percent in after-market trades that followed release of the earnings figures.
+Alphabet shares were up nearly five percent in after-market trades that followed release of the earnings figures.

-The pandemic has sped up a trend in people using the internet for shopping, work, learning and entertainment, according to analysts.
+"Google had an absolute monster quarter with ads leading the way," said analyst Patrick Moorhead of Moor Insights and Strategy.

+"YouTube grew an eye-watering 49 percent year-over-year, which I attribute to increased YouTube viewing and increased YouTube TV subscribers."

 © 2021 AFP